sphinx-gallery/sphinx-gallery/doc/configuration.rst

 execution.
 This can be filtered out with ``warnings.filterwarnings`` (see :ref:`removing_warnings`).
-This can be particularly important to do if you have tweaked warning handling in your doc build to treat warnings as errors, e.g., with a line like ``warnings.filterwarnings("error")``.
+This can be particularly important to do if you have tweaked warning handling in your doc build to treat warnings as errors.
 Note that this differs from warnings affected by the ``- W`` / ``--fail-on-warning`` ``sphinx-build`` flag, which converts warnings during documentation building into errors.